 Little Black Dress is a magnificently curated collection of premier and up-and-coming labels.
 The nation’s top jewelry designers have custom pieces at Meeka Fine Jewelry.
 While Underneath It All has your intimate apparel needs covered (or not covered much at all!).

-When that shopping appetite strikes, One Good Woman is your go-to for gourmet snacks, treats and loose teas.
+When that shopping appetite strikes, One Good Woman is your go-to for gourmet snacks, treats, coffees, and loose teas.
 Pennsylvania Bakery is a full-line boutique bakery whose famous spaghetti bread has a passionate cult following.
-For a fun group foodie activity, the iconic Cornerstone Coffeehouse offers cooking classes, while also serving as an art gallery and venue for local musicians.
+For a fun group foodie activity, the iconic Cornerstone Coffeehouse offers cooking classes and serves as an art gallery and venue for local musicians.

 An eclectic mix of yesteryear and modern chic make Cumberland Valley a weekend getaway for the ages.
 So make it a road trip and find a place to stay in Cumberland Valley, where the distinctive downtown scenes provide an inspiring break from the big-city rat race.